 The University of Redlands is accredited by the Western Association of Schools and Colleges and has, in addition, programmatic accreditation by the National Association of Schools of Music, the American Speech-Language-Hearing Association, and the American Chemical Society.
-The University is approved by the Commission on Teacher Credentialing for the State of California.
+The University is accredited by the California Commission on Teacher Credentialing.
+For more information on the Western Association of Schools and Colleges, please contact WASC 985 Atlantic Avenue Suite 100 Alameda, CA 94501; (510) 748-9001.